JMeter Distributed Testing: Master-Slave Configuration

 Step 1) System configuration

-Setup slave systems, go to jmeter/bin directory and execute file “jmeter-server.bat”.
+Set up the slave systems: go to the jmeter/bin directory and execute the file “jmeter-server.bat”.

-Assume that a slave machine has IP address: 192.168.0.10.
-On windows, you should see a window appear like the following figure:
+Assume that a slave machine has the IP address 192.168.0.10.
+On Windows, you should see a window appear like the following figure:

-On the master systems, go to /bin directory and edit file jmeter.properites, add IP slave machine as below
+On the master systems, go to the /bin directory and edit the file jmeter.properties, then add the slave machine IP as below:

 Step 2) Run the test

-Click Run on the menu bar; select Remote start ->select the IP address of slave machine
+Click Run on the menu bar, then select Remote start -> select the IP address of the slave machine.

 Step 3) Troubleshooting

-If you are unable to run test form the above machine and see below error, simply ask an owner of a slave machine to run the JMeter-server.bat File.
+If you are unable to run the test from the above machine and see the below error, simply ask the owner of a slave machine to run the jmeter-server.bat file.

-Disable Firewall on both master and slave machines to fix this error.
+Disable the firewall on both the master and slave machines to fix this error.

 Limitation

 There are some basic limitations for distributed testing.
-Here’s list of the known items:
+Here is a list of the known items:

-- Server and all clients must be on the same subnet.
+- The server and all clients must be on the same subnet.

-- Distributed testing required target server to have the large processing power.
-The target Server could be easily overloaded in case it gets too many requests by distributed JMeter tests.
+- Distributed testing requires the target server to have large processing power.
+The target server could be easily overloaded in case it gets too many requests from distributed JMeter tests.

 - A single JMeter slave system can typically handle a limited number of threads, ranging from 100 to 300 threads, depending on the hardware configuration and the complexity of the test plan.

-- The distributed JMeter tests are complex, difficult for a beginner to build.
+- The distributed JMeter tests are complex and difficult for a beginner to build.